mattermost/docs/source/overview/architecture.rst

 Enterprise Edition E20 supports:

-1) Clustered Mattermost servers, which minimize latency by
+1) Clustered Mattermost servers, which minimize latency by:

 - storing static assets over a global CDN
 - deploying multiple Mattermost servers to host API communication closer to the location of end users

-They can also be used to handle scale and failure handoffs in disaster recovery scenario.
+They can also be used to handle scale and failure handoffs in disaster recovery scenarios.

-2) Database read replicas where replicas can be
+2) Database read replicas, where replicas can be:

 - configured as a redundant backup to the active database server
 - used to scale up the number of concurrent users